Nintendo has finally announced Super Mario 3D All-Stars to celebrate Mario's 35th Anniversary.

 Players can also listen to the game soundtracks for each version of the game.

-STAR POWER: Did you collect all 121 stars?
+STAR POWER: Did you ever get all 120 stars?

 The game will be available for purchase on the Nintendo eShop.

 A limited run retail edition and digital edition will be available for a limited time and run until March 2021.